Supreme Court wrestles with Trump effort to end temporary protections for migrants

 This article is part of an event covered by 5 sources.

-View all coverage: "Supreme Court Hears Arguments on Trump Administration’s Plan to End TPS for Haitian and Syrian Migrants"
+View all coverage: "Supreme Court Hears Arguments on Trump Administration's Termination of Temporary Protected Status for Haitian and Syrian Immigrants"

 NEUTRAL SUMMARY

-The Supreme Court heard arguments over whether the Trump administration can end temporary protected status for immigrants from Haiti, Syria, and other countries.
-The case centers on statutory interpretation and judicial review, with potential impact on over a million people.
-Both sides presented legal arguments, with justices divided along ideological lines.
+The Supreme Court considered whether the Trump administration can legally end temporary protected status for immigrants from Haiti, Syria, and other countries.
+Arguments centered on statutory interpretation, judicial review, and procedural compliance.
+A decision is expected by June, with potential implications for over a million TPS holders.

 Published: Analysis: